varigence/docs/varigence/docs/bimlflex/reference-documentation/settings/UseSqlCompatibleRowHash.md

 # Use SQL Compatible Row Hash

-Determines if the SSIS custom inline [hashing](bimlflex-concepts-hashing) component for Full Row Hashing use a hashing approach compatible with the SQL Server "HASHBYTES()" function.
+Determines if the SSIS custom inline [hashing](../../concepts/hashing) component for Full Row Hashing use a hashing approach compatible with the SQL Server `HASHBYTES()` function.

 The default is false for backward compatibility however we recommend setting this to true for new projects to make it forward compatible with cloud deployments